NGPixel/ietfdb/CONTRIBUTING.md

 git merge --ff-only origin/develop
 ```

-> While you could use the `git pull` command to achieve the same thing, this ensures that only a fast-forward operation will be executed and not a merge (which is most likely not what you want).
+> :information_source: While you could use the `git pull` command to achieve the same thing, this ensures that only a fast-forward operation will be executed and not a merge (which is most likely not what you want).
 You can read more about the different ways of pulling the latest changes via [git merge](https://git-scm.com/docs/git-merge), [git pull](https://git-scm.com/docs/git-pull) and [git rebase](https://git-scm.com/docs/git-rebase).

 ### Syncing with uncommitted changes